ChickTechRDU/rpi-wordpress-screen/README.md

 # We are going to check our friend's blog to see if we've already made a comment on their latest post.
 # If we have, then we don't need our bot to do anything.
 # If not, then we can make it post a comment.
-# But how do we know if we've already commented on a blog?
+# But how do we know if we've already commented on a post?
 # We can do that by keeping track of the last time we posted a comment.
 # And if the last time we posted a comment is before the time that the latest post came up, we will make our code post a comment.
 # But if it's after the time the latest post came up, we'll do nothing.
 blog = Blog("http://$username.example.com/wp-json/wp/v2")
-# And for the first time when we start the program, we will make that time equal to now, because we haven't posted anything as of now.
+# And for the first time when we start the program, we'll pretend we've already commented on everything, so set the last comment time to now.
 last_commented_date = datetime.utcnow()

 # run forever until we kill the program